 Water Region: All

 These fish are lively and fun to watch.
-They are peaceful and a very good community fish, with only an occasional nip on a tankmates fins.
-They are a schooling fish and will do well when kept in a group of 4 - 6 of their own kind.
-Make sure when selecting other tankmates that they also like cooler water, and are lively too.
+They are peaceful and a very good community fish, and they will only occasionally nip a tankmate's fins.
+These schooling fish will do well when kept in a group of 4 to 6 of their own kind.
+Make sure to select lively tankmates that also like cooler water.

-Temperament: Peaceful - This fish is fairly peaceful although some may be a bit more dominant than others, and fin nipping is not unheard of.
+Temperament: Peaceful - This fish is fairly peaceful, though some may be a bit more dominant than others, and they are known to nip fins occasionally.

 Peaceful fish (): Safe

 Slow Swimmers & Eaters (): Monitor - These aggressive feeders can make it difficult for slower or more timid fish to eat.